-The main entrance door opens at 7:25am.
-Upon arrival, students are to go to the cafeteria.
+The main entrance door opens at 7:25am for teachers.
 At 8:00am students are permitted to locker areas and classrooms.
 Classes begin at 8:10am.

 School ground sidewalks, drives, parking lots, etc. will be under video surveillance.
-Adults will be strategically assigned locations on the school grounds starting at 7:25 am to ensure that students are supervised as they transition from the school grounds into the building and to their assigned area in an orderly manner.
+Adults will be strategically assigned locations on the school grounds starting at 7:55am to ensure that students are supervised as they transition from the school grounds into the building and to their assigned area in an orderly manner.
 Students must get a pass to go to their locker or to see a teacher.
 All students must keep moving in the hallway-no loitering.